 This statement of parent rights was developed by the United States Department of Education, Office of Special Education Programs and modified by the Illinois State Board of Education to comply with Illinois rules.
 As the parent of a child who is receiving or may be eligible to receive special education services, you have certain rights which are safeguarded by state and federal statutes.
 The rights to which you are entitled are listed below.
 A full explanation of these rights is available from your school district.
-Please review this document carefully and contact your school district if you have any questions or wish additional clarification regarding your rights is available on the ISBE website: www.isbe.net/spec-ed/ in a document titled, "A Parent's Guide: The Educational Rights of Students with Disabilities."
+Please review this document carefully and contact your school district if you have any questions or wish additional clarification regarding your child's services or procedural safeguards.
+Additional information regarding your rights is available on the ISBE website: www.isbe.net/spec-ed/ in a document titled, "A Parent's Guide: The Educational Rights of Students with Disabilities."